jeffreyhding/stat133/crashes/README.md

 # Car Accidents in California
-Description: graphical analysis and interactive map of car accidents in California from 2014 to 2023
+Description: Graphical analysis and interactive map of car accidents in California from 2014 to 2023

 Interactive web app can be found here: https://jeffreyd.shinyapps.io/crashes/